goehlemichael/GravityWaterer/README.md

 ### Test and Use

 Disconnect the water reservoir assembly using the quick disconnect.
 Fill the water reservior with water and reconnect back inline.
 Press the button on the wemo switch or inside the wemo app.
 If you have a home AI assistant like Alexa you can program it to turn on using voice.
 The valve will open and then close in the set time.
-Make sure to set a rule on your wemo app that tells the wemo switch to automatically turn off after a minute whenever the switch is turned on.
+Make sure to add a rule on your wemo app that tells the wemo switch to automatically turn off after 1 minute whenever the switch is turned on.
 Additionally you can now put the plants on a watering schedule.